dspoonia7/react-redux-router-4-spa/README.md

-React application with header and footer using React-router-4 and Redux-form.
+React-16.x application with header and footer using React-router-4 and Redux-form.

 =================================